PeuTit/budget_planner/readme.md

 Week 3: 15 to 21
 Week 4: 22 to 28

-We still have 3 days left in January, applying the rules above we don't met the first criteria (day_left >= 4 == false).
+We still have 3 days left in January.
+When applying the rules above, we don't meet the first criteria (day_left >= 4 == false).
 So this week will be attributed to the next month, February.

 February -> 29 days